 Re-evaluation of Community F.I.R.S.T.
 (Facilitated, Innovative, Restorative, Supportive, and Timely) Program and City Services Fairs: The Community F.I.R.S.T. initiative and City Services Fairs were designed with the goal of reaching our neighbors in a manner that would bring City Hall and services provided closer to the neighbors to impact education, engagement, and empathy.
 After a full year of rollout of these efforts, staff will evaluate and re-set these initiatives using feedback from neighbor and staff.
-This division of the Office of the City Manager is impacted by a reduction in staff through the proposed elimination of vacant positions.
+This division of the City Manager's Office is impacted by a reduction in staff through the elimination of proposed vacant positions.